 One thing we’ve been doing lately is we let each kid come up with meal ideas for the week.
 Sometimes kids just want a little more control of their lives.
 Let them help you meal plan by picking one meal that they really want to eat.

 Tips to help your picky eater at the dinner table…

 Try these tips when you sit down at the table to help your picky eater.
 Remember it’s just a phase and won’t last forever.

-But we’ve successfully used this method with our four year old.
+But we’ve successfully used this method with our kids on occasion.
 So far, it works well when we stick to non-dessert items as rewards.
 If we start talking about sweet things, interest is often lost on the meal and the focus is on dessert.